-Item Due Weight Assignment #1 Wednesday January 30th, 11:59 p.m.
-Assignment #2 Wednesday March 6th, 11:59 p.m.
-32% (in total) Assignment #3 Wednesday April 3rd, 11:59 p.m.
-SLOG (courSe LOG) January 16 - April 5th, 11:59 p.m.
-Quizzes January 15th, 22nd and 29th 12% (in total) February 12th and 26th March 5th, 19th and 26th April 2nd Quizzes are brief, and take place during tutorial Term test #1 Friday February 8th, 11:10-12:00 noon 16% (in total) Term test #2 Friday March 15th, 11:10-12:00 noon pm Final exam Some time in April 40%
+Item Due Weight Assignment #1 Friday October 3rd, 10:00 p.m.
+32% (in total) Assignment #2 Friday October 31st, 10:00 p.m.
+Assignment #3 Friday November 28th, 10:00 p.m.
+SLOG (courSe LOG) September 19th-December 3rd, 10:00 p.m.
+Quizzes Weeks 2, 3, 4, 5, 7, 8, 9, 10, 12 12% (in total) Quizzes are brief, and take place at end of tutorial Term test #1 Tuesday October 7th or Wednesday October 8th 16% (in total) Term test #2 Tuesday November 4th or Wednesday November 5th Final exam Some time in December 40%

-- Late work, re-marks: I can't accept late or missed work.
+- Nuances: Each of us has better or worse days, and (through the magic of computers) we will weight your grades to reflect this.
+The three assignments and SLOG are worth, collectively, 32%, so we will weight your best piece 10%, your worst piece 6%, and your two middling pieces 9% and 7%, respectively.
+Your best term test will have weight 10% and your worst 6%.
+No modification of the exam weight is possible: it will be 40% of your final grade, and you must achieve at least 40% of the possible marks on the exam in order to pass this course. - Late work, re-marks: We can't accept late or missed work.
 However, if you have a valid, documented reason for missing a deadline, you won't be penalized for events that are beyond your control.
 If you feel a piece of your work has been graded unfairly, please submit a written re-mark form within a week of receiving the work back. - Academic integrity: Our university, including you, is a community of scholars.
 That means we share ideas here, and we have to do so in a responsible manner.
 A key ingredient is to always give generous, detailed, credit to others whose work you use, and never attempt to pass off somebody else's work as your own.
 Assignments and tests are meant to be the work of their authors, either individually (in the case of tests and quizzes), or in teams of up to three persons (in the case of assignments).
 Here are tips to avoid passing off others work as your own, or (just as bad) having your work passed off as somebody else's. - Don't use other teams' partial or complete solutions.
-You may discuss general approaches, take no notes (paper or electronic), and leave an hour of mindless activity between discussions with others and authoring your own work. - Don't show your work to another team. - Don't interfere with university computers, other person's files, accounts, or programs. - Lecture notes, email: I will occasionally have draft versions of my lecture slides posted ahead, so that you can print and annotate them with your own observations.
+You may discuss general approaches, take no notes (paper or electronic), and leave an hour of mindless activity between discussions with others and authoring your own work. - Don't show your work to another team. - Don't interfere with university computers, other person's files, accounts, or programs. - Lecture notes, email: We will occasionally have draft versions of lecture slides posted ahead, so that you can print and annotate them with your own observations.
 Email is, by design, asynchronous.
-That means that at the particular time of day or night that you send email, I may be eating, sleeping, listening to music, or attending to other responsibilities.
-It could take me 24 hours, or longer, to respond.
+That means that at the particular time of day or night that you send email, we may be eating, sleeping, listening to music, or attending to other responsibilities.
+It could take 24 hours, or longer, to respond.
 Here are tips to make email correspondence about this course more effective: - Use your utoronto.ca or cdf.toronto.edu email address. - Put "CSC165" somewhere in the subject line. - Compose a short message on a single topic.
 An open-ended question such as "what's wrong with this proof" is unlikely to receive a useful response.